I’m glad you’re here

 What to expect

-Usually our work together would be for 6 x 90 minute focused sessions over a 4-6 month period.
+Our work together would typically be for 6 x 90 minute focused sessions over a 4-6 month period.
 Although the precise flow and format we’d agree would be designed to help you get the most from the coaching.
 Depending on your location we would work face to face or virtually.
 If an internal sponsor was involved typically we’d factor in a pre, during and post check-in and 3-way contracting sessions.

 Before all this we’d have a 30 minute call to explore your goals and expectations and get a feel if the fit feels right for us both.
 There’d be no charge for this.